 Exercise is also a good way to manage stress and reduce cortisol levels.
 Along with or aside from exercise, consider other constructive methods of coping with your stress.
 This may include meditation, yoga, breathing exercises, having sex, or simply spending more time with friends.

-You may also find it helpful to determine your overall hormonal balance using a simple at-home Men’s Health Test from Everlywell.
+You may also find it helpful to check in on your hormone balance using a simple at-home Men’s Health Test from Everlywell.
 This test measures estradiol, testosterone, cortisol, and DHEA to provide some insight into your hormonal balance and overall health.
 It is also important to learn more about what are the benefits of DHEA.

-Lifestyle changes alone may not be enough to manage elevated estradiol levels.
+Lifestyle changes alone may not be enough to manage high levels of estradiol.
 If hormonal issues continue to be a problem, consult your doctor to determine if there is an underlying health issue contributing to your hormonal imbalances.